 Stanford University (ABD) (PhD)

 At the age of 15, after becoming a National Science Talent Scholar, I was accepted as a freshman at the prestigious Indian Institute of Technology, Madras from which I graduated in the Top 2%.
 I won a Research Assistantship to work at Lawrence Berkeley Laboratory as part of my M.S. research at Univ. of California, Berkeley.
 I transferred to Stanford University for my Ph.D. in Mechanical Engineering working in Turbulent flows.

-At Stanford I was a Teaching Assistant for 3 quarters for the Applied & Engineering Mathematics course sequence M.E.
+At Stanford, I was a Teaching Assistant for 3 quarters for the Applied & Engineering Mathematics course sequence M.E.
 200A, B, C taken by most Masters' students.
-Prof. Ferziger (after giving me a precious 1 day notice!) took a religious holiday on Rosh Hashanah, and I gave my first lecture at the Terman Auditorium to over 200 campus students and a dozen+ Silicon Valley engineers on Stanford Instructional Television Network - that was awesome; I checked the videotape later at the Engineering Library and noticed that I had to slow down a bit while speaking.
+Prof. Ferziger (after giving me a precious 1 day notice!) took a religious holiday on Rosh Hashanah, and I gave my first lecture at the Terman Auditorium to over 200 Masters students on campus and over a dozen Silicon Valley engineers on Stanford Instructional Television Network - that was awesome!
+I checked the videotape later at the Engineering Library and noticed that I had to slow down a bit while speaking.
 I have a Tau Beta Pi survey by a student with glowing comments ("Ramesh will be a great teacher one day") that Chairman Reynolds circled and gave to me - this is one of my most cherished documents!

 I worked as an Academic Staff Member at the National Center for Supercomputing Applications U of I, Urbana-Champaign where (terms like "Internet Cloud", "Collaboratory" were coined), as part of Outreach programs, we taught efficient Supercomputing techniques to many universities in the Mid-West!
 I then worked at Exxon Corporate Research Labs doing basic research (using applied math, physics/mechanical engineering, software tools and coding) closely with groups from M.I.T., Princeton and Univ. of Wisconsin, Madison.
 Subsequently, I moved over to Financial Services and Wall Street.
-Thus my work experience includes R&D groups in academia/ industry, Risk Management and Data Analysis for market-makers by developing and implementing models using modern software languages, paradigms and platforms (Python, R, distributed computing).
+Thus my work experience includes R&D groups in academia/ industry, Risk Management and Data Analysis for market-makers by developing and implementing models using modern software languages, paradigms and platforms (Python, distributed computing).